Nursing Home Nurse Vs Hospital Nurse has always been a debatable subject for people who are looking for a nursing career.

 Nursing Home Nurses who work in nursing homes with a community focus in a variety of settings.

 Government agencies, non-profit organizations, and other small enterprises and organizations may employ them.
-Nursing Home Nurses are occasionally allowed to travel, allowed to live at patients’ homes and provide treatment only to specific areas.
+Nursing Home Nurses are occasionally allowed to travel, live with patients, and cure them in their homes.

 Yet, hospital nurses can be found at hospitals, as one might think.
 They may work at public, private, or community hospitals.
 However, this isn’t the end of your career prospects.